prometheus/test-infra/tools/comment-monitor/README.md

 ## Setting Up the Webhook Server

-To specify the configuration file for `commentMonitor`, use the `--config` flag.
+To specify the configuration file for `comment-monitor`, use the `--config` flag.

 ### Example `config.yml` File